TerminalWarlord/3D-SuperShop-A-Graphics-Project/README.md

 The Supershop project implemented using GLUT OpenGL is a visually captivating simulation of a modern-day supermarket.
 This project aims to recreate the realistic environment of a supershop, complete with various functional elements and interactive features.

 I have made this project from scratch.
-Thank you @cOder-doctor for the instructions in my Computer Graphics Course.
+Thank you [Tamim Hossain](https://github.com/cOder-doctor) for the guidelines in my Computer Graphics Course.

 ## Technologies Used